Eishin Campus – High School

 01/01/1986

-Distant ViewPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, PrintCharacteristics:23 3/4"x36 3/8", ColorA distant view of the whole campus site with the finished buildings.
-The photo was exhibited during the Locus Manifesto Exposition in Science Cabinet #1 of the exhibit, with focus on built projects and their environment/landscape adaptation, by the C.E.S. .
+Distant ViewPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, PrintCharacteristics:23 3/4"x36 3/8", ColorDigitizedA distant view of the whole campus site with the building volumes close to its entrance side clearly visible.
+The photo was exhibited during the Locus Manifesto Exposition in Science Cabinet #1 of the exhibit, with focus on built projects ...

 -